victoria-ianeva/Gaze-Data-from-Web-Searching-Tasks/README.md

 # Gaze-Data-from-Web-Searching-Tasks
 Contains gaze data from participants with and without autism completing web searching tasks

+For using this data please cite: Yaneva, V., Ha, L.A., Eraslan, S., Yesilada, Y., and Mitkov, R. 2018.
+Detecting Autism Based on Eye-Tracking Data from Web Searching Tasks.
+Proceedings of the 18th Web for All Conference on The Internet of Accessible Things, W4A 2018, Lyon, France, 23-25 April, 2018.

+@inproceedings{yaneva2018detecting,
+  title={Detecting autism based on eye-tracking data from web searching tasks}, author={Yaneva, Victoria and Ha, Le An and Eraslan, Sukru and Yesilada, Yeliz and Mitkov, Ruslan}, booktitle={Proceedings of the 15th International Web for All Conference}, pages={1--10}, year={2018}

 I. The file "Webtask_github" contains the code used in our experiments.

 II.
 The folder "Gaze Data" contains the following information: